AriaSalvatrice/synth-printer/README.md

 ![](https://fedi.aria.dog/media/c4884ecad3a1700363192ba8b7769008bfdbd071679a2cdc40e2fe0c17a83720.jpg)

 **This is alpha quality software!
-Expect the API to change and break existing projects.
-You can get great results from this system, but only use it for one-offs you don't mind never being able to edit with future versions of Synth Printer.**
+Until I release a version 1, expect the default values to change, and the name of functions to change.
+You can get great results from Synth Printer today, but only use it for projects you don't mind not being able to edit further in the future.**

 It's based on [CadQuery](https://github.com/CadQuery/cadquery), but provides a greatly simplified syntax focusing only on synth panels.
 It's meant to create panels that print right out of the box: they account for tolerances, and they provide footprints that match the kind of synth diy hardware you'll find in the wild.
 I've made a lot of panels using this system already.
 My goal is to make it so things will fit on your first attempt.